 If you don’t go through a carrier, here are a few simple and smart tips to help make sure the device you buy is not stolen and will work on your carrier’s network.

-Ask the seller for the International Mobile Equipment Identity, or IMEI, number or photos of the device displaying its unique IMEI number from the settings screen.
+- Ask the seller for the International Mobile Equipment Identity, or IMEI, number or photos of the device displaying its unique IMEI number from the settings screen.
 Every phone has a unique number and new phones have a 15-digit IMEI.
 Cell phone carriers keep a record of IMEI numbers activated on their network.
 The company can disable phones reported stolen, making the device unusable even if the SIM card is changed.
-If the seller is unwilling to share this info, that's a red flag the device maybe stolen.
+Check the IMEI here.
+If the seller is unwilling to share this info, that's a red flag the device maybe stolen or under contract.